 By playing the good soldier for Hillary in 2016, Warren may have been thinking about reaping political rewards from the Dem establishment down the road.
 Yet that decision also alienated her from the younger radical Dems who gravitated toward Sanders in 2016.
 These are the ones now demanding generational change and a real commitment to a progressive politics utterly devoid of any attempts to claim the “center.”
 They will be a factor in the next primary season as well.

 Warren’s best opportunity to dance between the establishment and the radicals is now in the past.
 One pictures her sitting, stunned, in her Senate office chair and wondering how the “fiery populist leftist firebrand” of a couple of years ago is now the bungling, white-privileged polarizing figure who can’t unite Democrats and can’t beat Trump.

-Elizabeth Warren looks very much like a candidate with a firm expiration date rather than a secure path to a nomination.We value your comments!
-Please weigh in on our comment section below.
+Elizabeth Warren looks very much like a candidate with a firm expiration date rather than a secure path to a nomination.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com